aws-samples/sound-anomaly-detection-for-manufacturing/README.md

-# Helping AI to visualize sound to perform anomaly detection on industrial equipment
+# Performing anomaly detection on industrial equipment using audio signals

 This repository contains a sample on how to perform anomaly detection on machine sounds (based on the [MIMII Dataset](https://zenodo.org/record/3384388)) leveraging several approaches.